A stack of filo pastry and a stack of strudel pocketsA stack of filo pastry and a stack of strudel pockets

 Another advantage of using filo pastry is that it is lower in calories and fat than strudel pockets.
 This makes it a healthier option for those who are watching their weight or trying to maintain a healthy diet.
 Additionally, filo pastry can be used in a variety of dishes, not just sweet pastries.
 It can be used to make savory dishes such as spanakopita or samosas.

-See also How to store danish braid for freshness?
+See also How to store spinach and feta triangles for freshness?

 On the other hand, strudel pockets have a more substantial texture and can provide a heartier meal.
 They are also easier to transport and serve, as they hold their shape better than filo pastry.
 Strudel pockets are also a traditional pastry that many people associate with comfort food and nostalgia.